jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the auth_user Table
 ================================

-The ``auth_user`` table is built into the Django Web framework that we use.
+The ``auth_user`` table is built into the edX Django Web framework.
 It holds generic information necessary for basic login and permissions information.

 A sample of the heading row and a data row in the ``auth_user`` table follow.